Martin5009/Martin5009.github.io/cabinet.md

 0 - R3 R2 R1 R0 - G3 G2 G1 G0 - Y1 Y0 - X4 X3 X2 X1 X0
 </p>

 As shown in Figure 5, the display is split into columns of four LEDs, where each LED in the column can be independently controlled.
 The write operation is used to control the LEDs in one of these columns, either by toggling them on/off or by changing their color.
 The position bits X[4:0] and Y[1:0] define the (x, y) location of this column, defining (0, 0) to be at the top left of the display.
 The color bits R[3:0] and G[3:0] toggle the red and green LEDs respectively on each column.
+You might be wondering why I mandate that a single message must control four LEDs at once.
+The reason for this is in the way that the HT1632C LED matrix driver chips are structured.
+Each chip contains a display memory consisting of multiple registers and each register contains four bits, each of which corresponds to one LED in a column of four.
+A write operation may only write starting from bit zero of a given register.

 **X[4:0]: Control Location X**
 These bits are used to define the x-coordinate location of the column to be controlled, defining x = 0 as the left edge of the display.